-Small and neighbourhood drinking water supplies are not required to prepare a PHRMP, although their preparation by those supplies is recommended.
-As a result, this protocol will only apply to those supplies if the Medical Officer of Health has required a PHRMP to be prepared for a supply under section 69ZA of the Health Act 1956.
-The Medical Officer of Health may require a PHRMP to be prepared if he or she has evidence of a chemical determinand being present in the water at a concentration greater than 50% of its maximum acceptable value (MAV).
+Small and neighbourhood drinking water supplies (those serving between 25 and 500 people) are not required to prepare a WSP, although their preparation by those supplies is recommended.
+As a result, this protocol will only apply to those supplies if the Medical Officer of Health has required a WSP to be prepared for a supply under section 69ZA of the Health Act 1956.
+The Medical Officer of Health may require a WSP to be prepared if he or she has evidence of a chemical determinand being present in the water at a concentration greater than 50% of its maximum acceptable value (MAV).
+Priority 2 determinands are only officially assigned to supplies serving more than 500 people.
+However, if the water supplier wishes, Priority 2 determinand assignations may be made to smaller supplies.

-This guide defines, for drinking-water suppliers and drinking-water assessors (DWA), the procedure by which Priority 2 determinands are to be identified.
+The guide defines, for drinking-water suppliers and drinking-water assessors (DWA), the procedure for identifying Priority 2 and Priority 3 determinands.
 Part of the procedure requires a brief sampling programme focused on those determinands considered likely to enter the water supply.
 This document also provides guidance on identifying which determinands should be included in the sampling programme.
-It focuses on identifying Priority 2 determinands, not compliance monitoring subsequent to identification.
+It provides guidance on the monitoring of Priority 3 determinands, as this is not done by the DWSNZ, as it is for Priority 2 determinands.